 By Michelle Huitt, Assistant Vice President

 With more than 15,000 golf courses covering approximately 1.7 million acres of land in the United States, these facilities can pose a significant risk to our environment.
 Golf courses typically have aboveground storage tanks with capacities of 550 gallons or less, which means that the tanks are not regulated by the states and do not require Financial Assurance.
 The tanks serve a variety of purposes, including storing diesel for the golf carts, as well as herbicides and pesticides used to maintain the grounds.
 Golf courses also contain various ponds and water features which require maintenance, and can also carry harmful contaminants throughout the property.
 Storage facilities onsite holding chemicals and fertilizers are also cause for concern.
-All of these scenarios are highlighted further below.
+All of these golf course pollution scenarios are highlighted further below.

 Herbicide and pesticide storage and use